The Kapil Sharma Show Team Celebrates As Show Bags 6 ITA Awards; Bharti & Kapil Go Missing!

 Kapil & Bharti Celebrate Ginni Chatrath’s Birthday

-Kapil also shared a few videos in which he, Ginni, Bharti Singh and Mika Singh were apparently on the way for dinner to bring in Ginni's birthday.
-In another video, Ginni was seen cutting a cake and the group cheered and wished her.
+Kapil also shared a few videos in which he, Ginni, Bharti Singh and Mika Singh were apparently on the way for dinner to ring in Ginni's birthday.
+In another video, Ginni was seen cutting a cake as the group cheered and wished her.

 (Social media comments are unedited)